Teacher in Charge: Ms D. LeeRecommended Prior Learning

 Patterns of Tourism around the World

-In Year 12 Travel and Tourism you will get the chance to take part in work experience and if your are keen on getting some credits at the same time GATEWAY.Career Pathways
+In Year 12 Travel and Tourism you will have the opportunity to take part in work experience.
+There is also potential to attain extra credits as part of GATEWAY.Career Pathways

 Market Research Analyst, Event Manager, Sales and Marketing Manager, Customs Officer, Aeroplane Pilot, Hotel/Motel Manager, Outdoor Recreation Guide/Instructor, Bus Driver, Flight Attendant, Waiter/Waitress, Bartender, Deckhand, Retail Sales Assistant, Chef, Sales Representative, Receptionist, Customs Broker/Freight Forwarder, Human Resources Adviser, Ranger, Helicopter Pilot, Ship's Master, Recreation Co-ordinator, Project Manager, Telemarketer, Tour Guide, Travel Agent/Adviser, Management Consultant, Data AnalystContributions and Equipment/Stationery